XRPLF/xrpl-dev-portal/content/tutorials/interoperability/evm-sidechain-run-a-validator-node.md

 ## Unjail Validator

-When a validator is "jailed" for downtime, you must submit an `Unjail` transaction from the operator account in order to be able to get block proposer rewards again (depends on the zone fee distribution).
+When a validator is "jailed" for downtime, you must submit an `Unjail` transaction from the operator account in order to restore block proposer awards (depending on the zone fee distribution).

 ```bash
 exrpd tx slashing unjail --from=<key_name> --chain-id=<chain_id>